-Unlocking the landlocked regions of the Mpumalanga, Gauteng, and Limpopo Provinces, the Maputo Development Corridor is a true transportation corridor.
-Comprising road, rail, border posts, port and terminal facilities.
+Connecting the landlocked regions of Swaziland and South Africa to the Mozambique and the Port of Maputo, the Maputo Development Corridor is a true transportation corridor, comprising road, rail,border posts, port and terminal facilities.
 The Corridor runs through the most highly industrialised and productive regions of Southern Africa.

 Gauteng Province to Port Maputo

 Gauteng, a seSotho word for "Place of Gold", has traditionally been the largest gold producing region in the world.
 Nowadays Gauteng is the engine of the sub-continental economy and produces ca. 40% of South Africa's GDP.
 As an industrial powerhouse, Gauteng is responsible for the highest concentration of manufacturing and industrial production in the country.

 Via South Arica's capital city of Pretoria, located in the greater Tshwane Metropolitan Municipality and including Centurion and the country's largest concentration of vehicle manufacturers at Rosslyn, the Maputo Corridor connects South Africa's industrial and commercial heartland of the Witwatersrand, comprising of the metropolitan areas of

 - Johannesburg (incl. the corporate headquarter cornubations at Sandton and Midrand)

 - Mogale City Municipality (incorporating Krugersdorp) on the West Rand,

 with its nearest deep water port in Maputo, Mozambique.

 Being a landlocked province, the continued development of the Maputo Corridor is a key element to further the aims of meeting South Africa's ASGISA targets by enabling Gauteng's importers and exporters shorter, greater, more cost-effective and faster access to its nearest deep water ports.

 Limpopo Province to Port Maputo